Ellisd16/React_Employee_Directory/README.md

 Learning how to manipulate state through different levels of components proved to be somewhat difficult, but I was able to get the app fully functional.

 ## Future Developments
 I want to make it so that if you delete what you had in the search bar, it will revert back to the intial state of the page.
+Also, creating a server so that I can deploy this to Heroku would be sweet!